Share on Twitter

 Use: ENQUIRY FORM

-Our definition of an Antique Writing Desk relates to a (generally) one-piece desk or piece of furniture that has special and unique features related to its main purpose - i.e. writing and the handling of stationery and related writing materials .
-Fine examples of such desks can be seen in our listings below, however it is also worth visiting our Antique Desks Archive to see some of the excellent and rare examples we have sold in the past.
+The term Antique Writing Desk relates to a (generally) one-piece desk or piece of furniture that has special and unique features related to its main purpose - i.e. writing and the handling of stationery and related writing materials .
+Fine examples of such desks can be seen in our listings below, however it is also worth visiting our Antique Desks Archive to see some of the excellent and rare examples we have sold in the past

 STOCK NOTES: ENGLISH ANTIQUE WRITING DESKS